stacynguyen/ENIGH2020/README.md

 ## Povery lines and "ayudas" in ENIGH 2020

-This calculation aims to reproduce Máximo Ernesto Jaramillo-Molina's (@rojo_neon on TW) claim re. % of people under the poverty lines that do not receive governmental monetary support, a.k.a "ayudas".
+This computation tries to reproduce Máximo Ernesto Jaramillo-Molina's (@rojo_neon on TW) claim re. % of people under the poverty lines that do not receive governmental monetary support, a.k.a "ayudas".

 The source was INEGI's latest ENIGH survey of 2020 and the poverty line estimates of CONEVAL.

+I count only total current income ("ingreso corriente total"), without including extra income for financial and capital transactions ("percepciones financieras y de capital"), which are irregular in nature and include items such as borrowed money.

 ## Results